What’s the actual cost of buying a home?

 For example, if you’re buying a £200,000 home, then at a minimum you’ll need between £10,000 and £40,000.

 If you’re stuck saving your deposit, don’t worry as there are many ways to save for a deposit.
-Start with some of our favouite inventive deposit saving ideas.
+Start with our favourite mortgage deposit saving tips.

 With your deposit saved, you’ll need to borrow the rest from a bank or lender.
 There are hundreds of mortgage products to choose from and each lender will offer new deals from time to time.